rhaulcy/wtp-eecs-2018/hangman/day1/README.md

 ```

 ### 2. Helper Function - Display:
-Write a function that will display the word as a string of underscores and letters.
-For example, if you type the first
-three lines below into a python console, it should produce the fourth line:
+Fill in the `display` function in `hangman.py` that will display the word as a string of underscores and letters.
+For example, if you type the first three lines below into a python console, it should produce the fourth line:
 ```python
 >>> word = “butterscotch”
 >>> letters = [‘a’, ‘g’, ‘r’, ‘t’]